Comcast Xfinity Raises their Modem Rental Fee Again. Stop Paying it.

 What Should I Replace my Comcast Modem/Router with?

 Comcast touts their gateways (a wired modem + wireless router combo housed in 1 device) as something special.
 They aren’t.
 Any of the following Comcast-supported modem/router combinations will have similar function at today’s (and the foreseeable future’s) connection speeds.
-I have spent days researching every Xfinity compatible modem and would opt for the Arris S33 modem, paired with a TP-Link AX3000 (Wi-Fi 6) or TP-Link AXE5400 (Wi-Fi 6E) router If you want Voice (VOIP) capabilities, you can connect an Ooma to your router.
+I have spent days researching every Xfinity compatible modem and would opt for the Arris S33 modem, paired with a TP-Link AX3000 (Wi-Fi 6), TP-Link AXE5400 (Wi-Fi 6E), or TP-Link BE9300 (Wi-Fi 7) router If you want Voice (VOIP) capabilities, you can connect an Ooma to your router.
 More on that below.

 Recommended Xfinity-Compatible Modems (to pair with a router below):